List of Marvel Comics characters: S: Shatterax

+Shatterfist

+Shatterfist is a character appearing in American comic books published by Marvel Comics.
+Created by Tom DeFalco, Ron Frenz, and Al Milgrom, he first appeared in The Mighty Thor #440 (December 1991).

+When Zarrko the Tomorrow Man hoped to absorb the power of the mystical hammers of Thor and Dargo Ktor, he was stopped by Beta Ray Bill.
+When the three heroes banded together to confront Zarrko, he summoned a number of enemies from the future.
+One of them was Shatterfist, who Thor has not encountered yet.

+The second Crimson Cowl invites Shatterfist to join her incarnation of the Masters of Evil.

+Shatterfist's signature weapons are the power gloves he wears.
+Of unknown origin, the gloves are capable of delivering devastating blows, sufficient to pound through steel several feet thick.

 Shinobi Shaw

 Shinobi Shaw, also known as a Black King of the Hellfire Club, is a character appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an adversary of the X-Men and their affiliated teams.
 Created by Chris Claremont, Jim Lee and Whilce Portacio, the character first appeared in X-Factor #67 (June 1991).
 He is the adoptive son of Sebastian Shaw and a mutant with the ability to control the density of his own body.